usethesource/rascal/src/org/rascalmpl/courses/Recipes/Languages/Lisra/Lisra.md

 #### Synopsis

-A lisp interpreter in Rascal.
+A Lisp interpreter in Rascal.

 #### Syntax